Battle of Shanghai: Battles for Liujiahang and Gujiazhai (September 12 – October 2)

-On September 19, 1937, the 18th infantry regiment broke into Wangzhai again, wiping out the 2nd company of the 4th regiment.
-The 468th regiment of the 78th division quickly sent a company to counterattack alongside the 4th regiment and fought fiercely until the next day to regain the position.
-On the 20th, the 169th brigade of the 57th division took over the position of the 1st division at Zhangzhai, Wangzhai, and Wangjiufang (王九房).
-On the same day, the 3rd battalion of the 339th regiment of the brigade was attacked by the 18th infantry regiment at Wangzhai and held its ground despite losing more than half of its troops.
-On September 21, the 78th division, which had defended Douzhai (竇宅) since the 16th, was replaced by the newly-arrived Hunanese 8th division.
-At the Jinjiawan area, the 159th division and the 34th infantry regiment were stuck in several days of tug-of-war, with heavy casualties on both sides.
-By dawn on September 23, the 952nd regiment, which was the main defending force, had only 1 regimental commander, 1 company commander, and just over 100 soldiers left.
-On September 23, the 3rd division bombarded the positions of the 66th corps with fierce artillery fire.
-Seven companies of the 159th division and two companies of the 160th division were completely annihilated under intensive bombardment and all positions were destroyed with no survivors.
-The 34th infantry regiment finally occupied Jinjiawan and Seli (啬里).
-In just a week of fighting, the 159th division had lost combat effectiveness and three of its four regiments had a total of just over 1,000 soldiers left.
+On September 19, 1937, the 18th Infantry Regiment broke into Wangzhai again, wiping out the 2nd Company of the 4th Regiment.
+The 468th Regiment of the 78th Division quickly sent a company to counterattack alongside the 4th Regiment and fought fiercely until the next day to regain the position.
+On the 20th, the 169th Brigade of the 57th Division took over the position of the 1st Division at Zhangzhai, Wangzhai, and Wangjiufang (王九房).
+On the same day, the 3rd Battalion of the 339th Regiment of the brigade was attacked by the 18th Infantry Regiment at Wangzhai and held its ground despite losing more than half of its troops.
+On September 21, the 78th Division, which had defended Douzhai (竇宅) since the 16th, was replaced by the newly-arrived Hunanese 8th Division.
+At the Jinjiawan area, the 159th Division and the 34th Infantry Regiment were stuck in several days of tug-of-war, with heavy casualties on both sides.
+By dawn on September 23, the 952nd Regiment, which was the main defending force, had only 1 regimental commander, 1 company commander, and just over 100 soldiers left.
+On September 23, the Japanese 3rd Division bombarded the positions of the 66th Army with fierce artillery fire.
+Seven companies of the 159th Division and two companies of the 160th Division were completely annihilated under intensive bombardment and all positions were destroyed with no survivors.
+The 34th Infantry Regiment finally occupied Jinjiawan and Seli (啬里).
+In just a week of fighting, the 159th Division had lost combat effectiveness and three of its four regiments had a total of just over 1,000 soldiers left.

-On September 22, 1937, the 68th infantry regiment joined the battle.
-From the 21st until the 24th of September, the 18th infantry regiment launched a series of fierce attacks at Chenzhai, Zhangzhai, Wangzhai, and Wangjiufang positions and was resisted by the 57th division.
-By the 24th, due to heavy casualties, the 66th corps and the 77th division had to shrink their defense lines and the 159th division withdrew from the battlefield after handing over its positions to the 160th division.
-On September 25, the 8th, 16th, and 57th divisions of the 69th corps were also ordered to retreat to the second-line positions.
-On the Japanese side, the 34th infantry regiment had also suffered heavy casualties and took several days of rest.
+On September 22, 1937, the 68th Infantry Regiment joined the battle.
+From the 21st until the 24th of September, the 18th Infantry Regiment launched a series of fierce attacks at Chenzhai, Zhangzhai, Wangzhai, and Wangjiufang positions and was resisted by the 57th Division.
+By the 24th, due to heavy casualties, the 66th Army and the 77th Division had to shrink their defense lines and the 159th Division withdrew from the battlefield after handing over its positions to the 160th Division.
+On September 25, the 8th, 16th, and 57th Divisions of the 69th Army were also ordered to retreat to the second-line positions.
+On the Japanese side, the 34th Infantry Regiment had also suffered heavy casualties and took several days of rest.